API v3 overview

 If the client key and secret are correct, then the API will return a JWT token.

-To access the resources, you have to put the token in the Authorization Header as Bearer (see the example below)
+To access the resources, you have to add the token in the Authorization Header as Bearer (see the example below)

 The JWT token expires after one day; to get a new one, restart and call again /v1/sts/login/services.